Periods will Cost you.

 The list is endless – tampons, menstrual cups, sanitary pads, panty liners, period panties.
-These are a few of the sanitary hygiene items most women buy every month to survive one menstrual cycle.
+These are a few of the menstrual hygiene items most women buy every month to survive one menstrual cycle.
 This is an unavoidable cost with getting your period.
-Ranging in different sizes, functions, and price, these items are subject to several taxes and most of them cannot be safely reused.
+Ranging in different sizes, functions, and price, these items are subject to tax (in most states but activists are working to get rid of the #tampontax) and most of them cannot be safely reused.
 Assuming the prices of these sanitary items stay fixed, which is a very fairy-tale assumption, this is what you’re looking at:

 - Panty liners have been estimated to average $443.33 per lifetime (5 panty liner per cycle, with each box of 36 costing $7).

-- Nearly all women leak during periods, sometimes causing permanent stains on underwear.
+- Ruined panties.
+Nearly all women leak during periods, sometimes causing permanent stains on underwear.
 If one ruined period panty costs $5, that equals $2,280 for 456 periods.